DavidOtaCool/cassie-portfolio/README.md

 # cassie-portfolio
-Cassie is a mobile Point of Sales app for cafe/coffee shop.
+Cassie is a mobile Point of Sales app for cafe/restaurant.

 Below are the screenshot of the app.